AdobeDocs/release-notes.en/current.md

   * reuse your proprietary user interface components with forms applications
   * use the power of AEM Forms

-  Send an email to [aem-forms-headless@adobe.com](mailto:aem-forms-headless@adobe.com) from your official email ID to join the early adopter program.
+  Send an email to [aem-forms-headless@adobe.com](mailto:aem-forms-headless@adobe.com) from your official email ID so you can join the early adopter program.

 ### [!DNL Experience Manager] as a [!DNL Cloud Service Foundation]